pingcap/docs/ticdc/ticdc-avro-protocol.md

 ## Compatibility

-When upgrading the TiCDC cluster to v7.0.0, if a table replicated using Avro contains the `FLOAT` data type, you need to manually adjust the compatibility policy of Confluent Schema Registry to `None` before upgrading so that the changefeed can successfully update the schema.
+When upgrading the TiCDC cluster to v6.1.6 or a later v6.1.x version, if a table replicated using Avro contains the `FLOAT` data type, you need to manually adjust the compatibility policy of Confluent Schema Registry to `None` before upgrading so that the changefeed can successfully update the schema.
 Otherwise, after upgrading, the changefeed will be unable to update the schema and enter an error state.
 For more information, see [#8490](https://github.com/pingcap/tiflow/issues/8490).